Research

 Citation Metrics

-Google Scholar Profile: 1,093 total citations | Research Areas: collective behavior, online communities, extremism, conspiracy theories, video games
+Google Scholar Profile: 1,093 total citations | h-index: 7 | i10-index: 5 | Research Areas: collective behavior, online communities, extremism, conspiracy theories, video games

 Impact Highlights:

-- Featured in 8+ major media outlets
+- Featured in major outlets including Washington Post, NYT, NPR, BBC

 - 276K+ total article views